Type II superstring amplitude at one-loop and transcendentality

 Advancing from tree-level to one-loop and specializing to closed strings, we find that the string worldsheet is conformally equivalent to a punctured torus with the punctures representing external states.
 Calculation of the one-loop amplitude involves an integral over the moduli space of the punctured torus, which can be split into integrals over the puncture positions followed by an integral over the moduli space of the torus.
-The configuration-space integral over the puncture positions, referred to in this letter as \textit{the integrand}, have a low-energy expansion in terms of a specific class of $\mathrm{SL}(2,\mathbb{Z})$-invariant functions of the torus modulus $\tau$.
-These are known as Modular Graph Functions (MGFs) and have been extensively studied in the literature \cite{Green:2000,Green:2008uj,DHoker:2015gmr,DHoker:2015sve,DHoker:2015wxz,DHoker:2016quv, Gerken:2018zcy,DHoker:2016mwo,Basu:2016kli}.
-Integration of MGFs over the moduli space of the torus introduces numbers such as the logarithmic derivative of the Riemann zeta function $\zeta_{n} \coloneqq \sum_{k=1}^{\infty} k^{-n}$ and the Euler-Mascheroni constant \cite{DHoker:2019mib,DHoker:2019blr,DHoker:2021ous}, whose transcendentality properties remain poorly understood.
+The configuration-space integral over the puncture positions, referred to in this letter as \textit{the integrand}, has a low-energy expansion in terms of a specific class of $\mathrm{SL}(2,\mathbb{Z})$-invariant functions of the torus modulus $\tau$.
+These are known as Modular Graph Functions (MGFs) and have been extensively studied in the literature \cite{Green:2000,Green:2008uj,DHoker:2015gmr,DHoker:2015sve,DHoker:2015wxz,DHoker:2016quv, Gerken:2018zcy,DHoker:2016mwo,Basu:2016kli,Kleinschmidt:2017ege}.
+Integration of MGFs over the moduli space of the torus introduces numbers such as the Euler-Mascheroni constant and the logarithmic derivative of the Riemann zeta function $\zeta_{z}$ \cite{DHoker:2019mib,DHoker:2019blr,DHoker:2021ous} ({the argument is promoted} to $z\in \mathbb{C}$), whose transcendentality properties remain poorly understood.

-The first systematic approach addressing the transcendental behavior of the four-graviton one-loop closed-string amplitude appeared in \cite{DHoker:2019blr}, where the amplitude was computed up to sixth order in the low-energy expansion.
-This study suggested that, also at one loop, the amplitude exhibits uniform transcendentality.

-In this letter, employing the recently developed iterated integral formalism of MGFs \cite{Broedel:2018izr,Gerken:2018jrq,Gerken:2019cxz,Gerken:2020yii,Brown:2017qwo,Brown:2017qwo2,Dorigoni:2022npe,Dorigoni:2024oft,Doroudiani:2023bfw,ClaasenAlg:appear}, we reproduce the amplitude calculation up to sixth order and extend it to seventh order in the low-energy expansion, which corresponds to the $D^{14}\mathcal{R}^4$ term in the effective action.
-The new data suggest a different transcendentality assignment to the results compared to \cite{DHoker:2019blr}, which breaks uniform transcendentality.
-Furthermore, the novel method allows us to pose a general form of the low-energy expansion of the amplitude.
+{In this letter, employing the recently developed iterated integral formalism of MGFs \cite{Broedel:2018izr,Gerken:2018jrq,Gerken:2019cxz,Gerken:2020yii,Brown:2017qwo,Brown:2017qwo2,Dorigoni:2022npe,Dorigoni:2024oft,Doroudiani:2023bfw,Claasen:2025vcd}, we reproduce the amplitude calculation of \cite{DHoker:2019blr} up to sixth order and extend it to seventh order in the low-energy expansion, which corresponds to the $D^{14}\mathcal{R}^4$ term in the effective action.
+The new results disprove the conjectural general form of the low-energy expansion of the amplitude given in \cite{DHoker:2019blr}. {Moreover}, the novel method allows us to pose an improved general form. {The new results} also suggests a different transcendentality assignment compared to \cite{DHoker:2019blr}, which is contingent on a number of assumptions.}

 \textit{Four-graviton string scattering.—}Consider the four-graviton amplitude in Type II superstring theory in flat spacetime.
 Let $k_i$ denote the asymptotic momenta and $\epsilon_i$ the polarization tensors of the gravitons, with $i=1,2,3,4$.
 Momentum conservation and the masslessness condition imply $\sum_{i=1}^4 k_i = 0$ and $k_i^2 = 0$ respectively, leaving two independent momenta.
 We use the dimensionless kinematic variables defined by $s_{ij} = -\alpha^\prime(k_i + k_j)^2 / 4$, called the Mandelstam invariants.
 We set $s = s_{12}=s_{34}$, $t = s_{14}=s_{23}$, and $u = s_{13}=s_{24}$, subject to $s + t + u = 0$.
 The perturbative four-graviton amplitude is then expressed as \cite{Green:2008uj,DHoker:2015gmr}